joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6620865/2025/09/12/replacing-jj-peterka-owen-power-injury-sabres-mailbag/

 **Meet Mercogliano: Live Q&A with The Athletic's new New York Rangers beat writer**\
-`Vincent Mercogliano will hang out for an hour Friday to chat with fans about his coverage and the upcoming NHL season.`\
+`Vincent Mercogliano will hang out from 12-1p ET Friday to chat with fans about his coverage and the upcoming NHL season.`\
 https://nytimes.com/athletic/6608510/2025/09/12/new-york-rangers-live-qa-vincent-mercogliano/

 **Can the Liberty get on track?
 Will the Aces' hot streak continue?
 WNBA playoff storylines to watch**\